ISProject-NoteHub/NoteHub/README.md

-# Our Project Repository
+# School Project Repo
-# This repository contains our project.
+This is a repo for our school project.
+Pull requests are [i]very[/i] welcome. :)